frconor-ebook/meditations/_posts/2025-05-19-our-lady-help-of-christians.md

 Jesus is there, her Son and her God; the Messiah has just begun His public preaching and ministry.
 She, better than anyone, knows this.

-We\'re presented with a simple and loving dialogue that takes place between the Mother and the Son (cf. John 2:1-12).
+We\'re presented with a simple and loving dialogue that takes place between the Mother and the Son (*cf*.
+John 2:1-12).

 The Mother of Jesus said to Him, "They have no wine."
 Without asking for anything, she points to a need.
 She teaches us how to pray.